Japan takes the lead in cleaning up orbiting space junk | DW | 09.04.2021

 The company is working with scientists at Nagoya University and Kyushu University, with the completed satellite designed to target even relatively small pieces of debris with its laser.

-A pulse of energy from the laser will disrupt the orbit of the target and send it spinning into the Earth’s atmosphere, where it will burn up, the company said.
+A pulse of energy from the laser will disrupt the orbit of the target and send it spinning into the Earth’s atmosphere, where it will burn up, according to the company.

-With the amount of debris circling the planet increasing every year, the company believes satellite operators will be happy to pay to ensure that the orbit selected for any new multi-million dollar vehicle has been cleared of anything that might cause it damage, although no price tag has been put on the technology as yet.
+With the amount of debris circling the planet increasing every year, company officials believe that satellite operators will be happy to pay to ensure that the orbit selected for any new multimillion dollar vehicle has been cleared of anything that might cause it damage — although no price tag has been put on the technology yet.

-"Therefore, JSAT will continue to contribute to the maintenance of a sustainable space environment, aiming to solve the problem of space debris through this project."
+"Therefore, JSAT will continue to contribute to the maintenance of a sustainable space environment, aiming to solve the problem of space debris through this project," according to the company.